Anand-1912/Docker/04.Managing_Images_And_Containers/README.md

   - use case:

-    - Application Configuration files can be copied to container from the local
+    - Application Configuration files can be copied to container from the local host

 - docker cp <CONTAINER_NAME>:\<CONTAINER_PATH> <LOCAL_FILE_PATH>